-There is little or no increased risk of birth defects in women who inadvertently use COCs during early pregnancy.
-Epidemiologic studies and meta-analyses have not found an increased risk of genital or non-genital birth defects (including cardiac anomalies and limb reduction defects) following exposure to low dose COCs prior to conception or during early pregnancy.
+There is no use for contraception in pregnancy, therefore, norgestimate and ethinyl estradiol tablets USP should be discontinued during pregnancy.
+Epidemiologic studies and meta-analyses have not found an increased risk of genital or non-genital birth defects (including cardiac anomalies and limb reduction defects) following exposure to CHCs before conception or during early pregnancy.